anotherAsad/AdvancedVLSIdesign/README.md

 <h3>1.
 Direct Form</h3>

-This is the most naive form, derived from the convolution expression $$x(t) \circledast h(t) &= y(t)$$.
+This is the most naive form, derived from the convolution expression $`x(t) \circledast h(t) &= y(t)`$.
 As can be seen in the figure, this implementation needs a huge adder, which combinationally adds the outputs of all the multipliers.
 This results in a horribly long critical path.

 ![graph](./Pictures/Drawings/DirectForm_Original.PNG)